-The same requirements for accessing the Instruction and Assessment Planner described in the previous paragraphs also apply to accessing the Test Management section of Educator Portal.
+The same requirements for accessing the Instruction and Assessment Planner and Test Management described in the previous two paragraphs also apply to science testlet availability in the Test Management section of Educator Portal.

-NOTE: To have science testlets available when the spring window opens, the First Contact Survey should be submitted and PNP Profile settings should be selected at least 24 hours before the window opens.
+NOTE: To have science testlets available when the spring window opens, the First Contact Survey should be submitted at least 24 hours before the window opens.
+Also, the PNP Profile settings should be selected.